PSAppDeployToolkit/PSAppDeployToolkit/docs/Start-ADTMsiProcess.md

 ## OUTPUTS

 ### PSADT.Types.ProcessResult
-### Returns a PSObject with the results of the installation if -PassThru is specified.
+### Returns an object with the results of the installation if -PassThru is specified.
 ### - ExitCode
 ### - StdOut
 ### - StdErr